PhenoML/medplum-provider-lang2fhir/README.md

 This app should run on `http://localhost:3000/`

 ### About PhenoML
-[PhenoML](https://phenoml.com/) is a developer platform for healthcare AI.
+:sparkles: [PhenoML](https://phenoml.com/) is a developer platform for healthcare AI.

 PhenoML's Lang2FHIR API converts natural language to FHIR resources.
 It's a powerful tool for healthcare AI, and it's used in this demo app to convert natural language to FHIR resources.
 For benchmarking results on lang2FHIR API performance and accuracy, see [PhenoML's Lang2FHIR API Benchmark](https://github.com/PhenoML/phenoml_benchmarks).